pwang30/Pricing_SCC_Services_by_Primal_Dual_Formulation/README.md

   3. "_offline_trainning.jl_" is the trainning process, with inputting parameters from above subfunctions.

 - For the code of primal-dual modelling, please refer to the files named "_P_D_pricing.jl_".
+- For the code of dispatchable pricing, please refer to the files named "_dispatchable_pricing.jl_".
 ----

 If you find something helpful or use this code for your own work, please cite this paper: